popgenDK/seqAfrica_bushpigs/ROH/README.md

 ## Steps

 Before you run the pipeline, please preprocess your SNP data, like quality control or data filtering.
-Then please generate the PLINK (ver 1.9.0) files (`--make-bed`).
-The PLINK files should be `/path/to/preprocessed/bfile.bed` (and other suffixes).
+Then please generate the PLINK files (ver 1.9.0, with `--make-bed`), like `/path/to/preprocessed/bfile.bed` (and other suffixes).

 Then please select the individuals in which you're interested.
 It should be in `.fam` (PLINK) format, like `/path/to/target/individual/list/xxx.fam`

 Then please run as following steps:

-**NOTE: please check the plink parameters in `.sh` scripts, or modify plotting parameters in R scripts if they don't fit your data well.**
+**(NOTE: please check the plink parameters in `.sh` scripts, or modify plotting parameters in R scripts if they don't fit your data well.)**

 ```bash
 # step 01: filter out invalid sites